centreon/centreon-documentation/en/alerts-notifications/resources-status.md

 ![image](../assets/alerts/resources-status/resources-status-search-simple.png)

-It's possible to force search on a defined fields by using the following
+It's possible to force search on specific fields by using the following
 labels:

 -   h.name: only search in the host name field